 Although Gemma had worked in admin before, it was twenty years ago, and Gemma knew her technical understanding would be out of date.
 So, she took Sanjeev’s advice and enrolled in a Microsoft Office computer skills training course online.
 As she progressed in her course, Gemma continued to find and apply for jobs she found online.
 Then, a chance conversation with an acquaintance gave her the opportunity she’d been waiting for.
 ‘Gemma was having a conversation with someone she knew in a community group.
 She mentioned she was looking for work, and this person said they’d like to help,’ says Cat.

 It turned out that Gemma’s acquaintance was the Director of a local childcare centre.
 While she didn’t have the financial capacity to offer Gemma permanent employment, she said she could possibly offer her some work experience.
 When Gemma mentioned this to Sanjeev, he called the Director and told her about SIRA’s Connect2Work program.
 The Connect2Work program gives employers a financial incentive to offer a short-term placement opportunity to workers seeking new employment.
 Connect2Work creates opportunities for workers recovering from injury to continue their recovery in a work environment, building their capacity for tasks and acclimatising to the routine of work again.
 They can also learn new skills and explore new career avenues at the same time.

 Gemma’s looking forward to her placement

-*Names have been changes to protect the identity and privacy of the individuals and organisations involved.
+Our consultants love to have a chat, so go ahead and give us a call on 1300 OHS RTW (647 789) or email email@example.com *Names have been changed to protect the identity and privacy of the individuals and organisations involved.